yanjost/paastis/README.md

 ```

 If the upstream exists:
-- if it is sleeping, then it will be awake
+- if it is sleeping, then it will be awaken
 - else it will be called with given URI, headers and parameters (query and body)
 - finally, your resource will be served